-These consolidated financial statements for the year ended 31 December 2020 are approved by the Board and shareholders.
+These consolidated financial statements for the year ended 31 December 2021 are approved by the Board and shareholders.
 The shareholders of the Group have a statutory right to either approve these financial statements or not approve them and require the management to prepare a new set of financial statements.

 The financial reporting year of the Group coincides with the calendar year.
-The comparative figures of the previous year (2019) are those of the Bank, as the subsidiary was established in 2020.